Skip to main content

 • Deploy: deploy the package immediately.

-• View comparison (via the cog icon): view the original comparison that this validation was created from.
+• View comparison (via this button): view the original comparison that this validation was created from.

-• Download package (via the cog icon): download the raw package XML.
+• Download package (via this button ): download the raw package XML.

-• View components (via the cog icon): view the Validation succeeded page.
+• View components (via this button ): view the Validation succeeded page.

-• Delete (via the cog icon): delete the validated package from your history - this can't be undone!
+• Delete (via this button ): delete the validated package from your history - this can't be undone!

 • View errors: view the Validation failed page, which lists the deployment errors.